Financial-Times/origami-website/_posts/2020-05-01-newsletter.md

 ## Special Thanks

-This months special thanks goes to TODO
+This months special thanks goes to all the people who filled in our first survey.
+You all are helping to improve Origami, thank you.

 ## Broader Update